BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

                         ⇒ /gb/products/:id/edit                 @loc.locale = "en_GB"

 This tutorial assumes you have followed the [usage guide](USAGE.md) to setup Routex.

-If you encounter any issues with Routex or this tutorial, feel free to [open a topic at Elixir Forums](https://elixirforum.com/tag/routes) or create an issue at GitHub.
+If you encounter any issues with Routex or this tutorial, feel free to [open a topic at Elixir Forums](https://elixirforum.com/tag/routex) or create an issue at GitHub.

 ## What we start with
-Currently we have multiple routes to the product page.
-Your route.ex file contains something like the example below.
+This tutorial uses an example Router with multiple routes to the product page.
+The route.ex file contains something like the example below.

       preprocess_using ExampleWeb.RoutexBackend do
         scope "/", ExampleWeb do